rapid7/metasploit-framework/Indentation-Standards.md

 **TL;dr**: Please pardon our dust as we renovate Metasploit for your convenience.

+This page can be found by the shortlink http://r-7.co/MSF-TABS

  <sup>*The first precept is UTF-8 encoding for source files, but we're going to keep ignoring that one for now since it monkeys with regexing over binary strings, which we do a lot. :)</sup>

 ## Implementation Timeline